 Comal ISD residents will have the opportunity to vote in the bond election on Saturday, May 6, 2023.
-The deadline to register to vote is Thursday, April 6.
 Early voting begins April 24 and runs through May 2.

 Proposition A will address continued district growth in the way of three new elementary schools to provide capacity relief to Bill Brown, Johnson Ranch, Oak Creek and Freiheit Elementary Schools, and a new middle school to relieve Canyon Middle School.
 Also funded by Proposition A is a new Life Bridges campus, a program designed to educate young adults with disabilities to increase independence in family and community settings.

 In addition, more than $17 million of the proposition will fund safety and security projects throughout the district.
 Other projects funded from Proposition A include capital projects at existing campuses that support student programs, facility infrastructure projects such as roofs and HVAC systems to maintain the operational integrity of the campuses, buses to replace aging units, and land for future schools.

 - Elementary School # 22 (JRES Relief)

 - Elementary School #23 (OCES/FES Relief)

 - Middle School #9 (CMS Relief)